Hashcash: Email clients

 The Penny Post software project on SourceForge implements Hashcash in the Mozilla Thunderbird email client.
 The project is named for the historical availability of conventional mailing services that cost the sender just one penny; see Penny Post for information about such mailing services in history.

 Email Postmark

-Microsoft also designed and implemented a now deprecated open spec, similar to and yet incompatible with Hashcash, Email Postmark, as part of their Coordinated Spam Reduction Initiative (CSRI).
-The Microsoft email postmark variant of Hashcash is implemented in the Microsoft mail infrastructure components Exchange, Outlook and Hotmail.
+Microsoft also designed and implemented a now deprecated open specification called "Email Postmark".
+It is similar to Hashcash.
+This was part of Microsoft's Coordinated Spam Reduction Initiative (CSRI).
+The Microsoft email postmark variant of Hashcash is implemented in the Microsoft mail infrastructure components Exchange, Outlook, and Hotmail.

-The format differences between Hashcash and Microsoft's email postmark is that postmark hashes the body in addition to the recipient, and uses a modified SHA-1 as the hash function and uses multiple sub-puzzles to reduce proof of work variance.
+The format differences between Hashcash and Microsoft's email postmark are that postmark hashes the body in addition to the recipient, uses a modified SHA-1 as the hash function, and uses multiple sub-puzzles to reduce proof of work variance.

 Blogs

 Like e-mail, blogs often fall victim to comment spam.

 Some blog owners have used hashcash scripts written in the JavaScript language to slow down comment spammers.
 Some scripts (such as wp-hashcash) claim to implement hashcash but instead depend on JavaScript obfuscation to force the client to generate a matching key; while this does require some processing power, it does not use the hashcash algorithm or hashcash stamps.